Rick Jeffares

-Rick Jeffares is an American politician who served in the Georgia State Senate as a member of the Republican Party from 2010-2017.
+Rick Jeffares is an American politician who served in the Georgia State Senate as a member of the Republican Party from 2010 to 2017.
 He represented Senate District 17, which encompasses Henry, Newton, and Rockdale Counties.
-In 2018, Jeffares was running as a candidate for Lieutenant Governor of Georgia.
+In 2018, Jeffares ran as a candidate for Lieutenant Governor of Georgia.

 Early life, education and work career

 Jeffares was born and raised in Henry County, Georgia.
 His father farmed cotton, soybeans and wheat and raised cattle on tracts of land around the county.

 When Jeffares was 13, his father died.
 Jeffares took over the farm while helping his mother raise two younger brothers.
 Jeffares attended Clayton College and State University where he earned his Bachelor of Arts degree in Management.

 Jeffares began his career at the Henry County Water Authority and led the City of Covington, Georgia Water and Sewer Department.
 He then started J&T Environmental Services, an operation and maintenance services company that builds and service water, sewer and wastewater facilities.
 He also serves as a project manager for G. Ben Turnipseed Engineers.